JulienPotvin/foolAround/crawler.md

 	"""
-1. If given a list of selectors pointing to choose a trip alternatives buttons, *click first list selector element, submit and update navigationLog *repeat for all selector in the list
+1. If given a list of selectors pointing to choose a trip alternatives buttons,
+	*  click first list selector element, submit and update navigationLog
+	*  repeat for all selector in the list

+2. Otherwise,
-2. Otherwise, find list of radio buttons under a common parent with relevant name *then go to 4.1
+    *  Find list of radio buttons under a common parent with relevant name
+	*  then go to 4.1

 Step 5 :Choose a return trip to take
 ------------------------------------